Undergraduate Scholarship Program

 - Available to work in the Washington, DC area during your periods of employment

-If you are eligible for this program, apply online by October 15 for Summer 2014.
+If you are eligible for this program, apply online by October 15 for the following summer.
 Applications for winter, spring, and fall employment should be sent at least twelve months before the desired start date.
 Qualified applicants will be contacted and asked to provide the following information to supplement their online application: